Tinashe: 2015–2018: Nightride and Joyride

-In the summer of 2015 Tinashe joined Nicki Minaj for U.S. concerts on the Pinkprint Tour, and in September and October she toured South America with Katy Perry on the Prismatic World Tour.
-Meanwhile, she was featured in a November 2015 fashion spread in Vogue, and was the cover feature in the Winter 2015 issue of Dazed magazine.
-Tinashe announced the Joyride World Tour on January 12, 2016, to support the album Joyride.
-Beginning in February 2016, it was scheduled through May 2016 including dates in North America, Europe, Asia, and Oceania.
-The tour was ultimately canceled as Tinashe wanted to focus on making new songs for the album.
-Tinashe also revealed another promotional single, "Ride of Your Life", on February 2, 2016.

-In February 2016, MAC Cosmetics announced a limited-edition collaboration with Tinashe for its #MACFutureForward campaign, along with Halsey, Lion Babe, and Dej Loaf.
-In April she was again featured in Vogue.
-During the summer, Tinashe was set to debut on Hot 97's Summer Jam main stage as the only female artist but the event was canceled due to an extreme weather alert.
-On July 15, 2016, Tinashe released a new single "Superlove".
-The music video, directed by Hannah Lux Davis and filmed in Malibu, California, made its debut on August 12, 2016.
-The video on YouTube reached one million views in just a day and a half.
-On September 15, 2016, Tinashe performed her new song "Company" on MTV's Wonderland.
-Unlike her previous work, "Company" was written by The-Dream without Tinashe as co-writer.
-On October 25, 2016, Tinashe was confirmed working with American singer Britney Spears for a remix version of Spears' song, "Slumber Party".

-Tinashe appeared on the cover of Nylon's October 2016 issue, just as designer brand Alexander Wang was collaborating with her in a video for its Fall 2016 campaign.
-On November 4, 2016, Tinashe released a digital album and short film titled Nightride which she said had been in production for two years alongside her Joyride album.
-Rolling Stone described Nightride as "dark, alluring and dangerous".
-In March 2017, Tinashe joined Maroon 5 on the Maroon V Tour.
-The same month, Pepsi, in association with iHeartMedia, Shazam, and Viacom, announced that Tinashe would join its music platform, The Sound Drop.
-On March 16, Tinashe premiered a new single, "Flame".
-It was also confirmed that Tinashe would appear in the new season of Empire.
-On April 2, 2017, as part of WrestleMania 33 in Orlando, Tinashe performed "America the Beautiful".
+Tinashe announced the Joyride World Tour on January 12, 2016, in support of Joyride.
+Beginning in February, it was scheduled through May including dates in North America, Europe, Asia, and Oceania.
+However, the tour was ultimately canceled as she wanted to focus on making new songs for the album.
+On February 2, she revealed another promotional single, "Ride of Your Life".
+The same month, Canadian cosmetic company MAC Cosmetics announced a limited-edition collaboration with Tinashe for its #MACFutureForward campaign, along with singers Halsey, Lion Babe, and Dej Loaf.
+In April, Tinashe debutted on radio station Hot 97's Summer Jam main stage during the summer.
+On July 15, she released a single "Superlove", and its music video, directed by Hannah Lux Davis and filmed in Malibu, California, made its debut in August.
+In September, Tinashe performed her new song "Company" on MTV's Wonderland.
+Unlike her previous work, it was written by American singer the-Dream, without Tinashe as co-writer.
+She was confirmed working with Britney Spears for a remix version of Spears's song, "Slumber Party" in October.
+Designer brand Alexander Wang was collaborating with Tinashe in a video for its Fall 2016 campaign.
+On November 4, she released a digital album and short film, titled Nightride, which she said had been in production for two years alongside Joyride.
+Rolling Stone described the album as "dark, alluring and dangerous".